p-lr/TrekMe/Readme.md

 [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84),
 [Mercator](https://en.wikipedia.org/wiki/Mercator_projection?oldid=9506890) don't
 mean anything to you, using TrekAdvisor may introduce you to the world of cartography.
-It is not as complicated as it looks.

 Beginners are strongly advised to read the Technical Basis from the [User Guide](UserGuide.md).